-Chef David Myers has created a modern French bistro on the third floor of The Cosmopolitan of Las Vegas, with help from Executive Chef Brian Howard.
+Chef David Myers has created a modern French bistro on the third floor of The Cosmopolitan of Las Vegas.

 The main dining room is bright and open, with floor-to-ceiling glass windows, red booths and glowing blown glass chandeliers.
 The outdoor patio (with private cabana) has a great view of the Las Vegas Strip, as does the restaurant.
 It also happens to overlook the Eiffel Tower at Paris Las Vegas -- a perfect view for a French bistro.

 In terms of food, there are many delicious savory options on the menu.

-If you'd like to get a taste of Howard's impressive cuisine, try the Bistronomy menu, a five-course menu that features a tender venison carpaccio with quail egg and sweetbreads and bacon-wrapped swordfish.
+If you'd like to get a taste of the impressive cuisine, try the Bistronomy menu, a five-course menu that features a tender venison carpaccio with quail egg and sweetbreads and bacon-wrapped swordfish.

 Start with the Grand Plateau -- an impressive double-decker presentation filled with various fresh seafood items like raw oysters, mussels, lobster, crab and shrimp.
 You might have trouble talking with your dinner company (it's a tall display), but chances are, you'll be enjoying and you won't be saying much anyway.